smattymatty/mathew-storm-site/philo_content/book/Chapter 1 - The Arrival.md

 Daedalus glanced at the Captain as he trailed off.

 "Enough," the Captain said flatly, not wanting to learn more than he needed to know.
-"The King expects progress reports every three days.
-Delays will not be tolerated."
+"The King expects progress reports every three days," He paused for a moment; "In fact, he wishes to inspect your progress this very morning.
+You have until the tenth hour."

 He let that sink in before continuing, his voice taking on the flat tone of someone reciting execution orders.
 "Neither will unauthorized creativity."

 "What kind of creativity concerns him?"
 Sisyphus asked, though his shoulders were already tensing with familiar dread.

-The Captain's fingers drummed against his pommel in a slow, deliberate rhythm.
-"The kind that shows initiative beyond your instructions."
-His flint-gray eyes fixed on Sisyphus.
-"And questions.
-His Majesty dislikes questions."
+The Captain's fingers drummed against his pommel.
+"Daedalus's last assistant asked too many questions about the tribute schedule.
+About where they came from, why children."
+His voice flattened.
+"He became the first test subject for Sector Three.
+Took him six days to die."

-Sisyphus kept his expression neutral, but something in his chest loosened—not hope exactly, but recognition.
-The tenth guard to threaten him?
-The hundredth?
-After ten thousand years, he'd heard every variation of this speech.
-Every punishment contained its own permissions.
-'No unauthorized creativity' meant authorized creativity was expected.
-'No questions' meant someone anticipated questions would arise.
+Sisyphus kept his expression neutral.
+Not hope exactly, but recognition.
+After endless repetition, he knew how threats worked - they revealed the threatener's fears.
+This guard feared questions about tributes.
+Which meant the tribute system was vulnerable.
 The guard had just outlined the exact boundaries of his cage, and Sisyphus had spent eternity learning that knowing your boundaries was the first step to transcending them.
-A familiar joy flickered—another system to subvert, another boulder to push in his own direction.

 The guard stepped closer, close enough that Sisyphus could smell leather oil and old metal.
-"This project remains within these walls.
-No discussions in the courtyards, no casual mentions to servants."
-The Captain's voice dropped to barely above a whisper.
-"The King values discretion.
-Those who forget this discover that our previous architects make excellent test subjects."
+"The King values results.
+Remember, our previous assistants have made excellent test subjects."

 The threat hung in the air as he turned toward the door, his boots clicking against stone with military precision.